ahmedmostafa23/BellaBeat/report.md

     - Split minute_start into date and time. both constrained to NOT NULL.
     - constrain calories to always be > 0

+###3.
+Backup
+- Before proceeding with the Analysis phase, the database has been backed up